 Posted on 17 August 2011.

 John Drake is a senior risk consultant with AKE, a British private security firm working in Iraq from before 2003.
-Further details on the company can be found here while AKE’s intelligence and political risk website Global IntAKE can be accessed here.
+Further details on the company can be found here, and you can obtain a free trial of AKE’s intelligence reports here.

 AKE will be exhibiting at Offshore Europe in Aberdeen between the 6th and 8th September.
 Feel free to visit stand 5C110 where you can meet the author.
 If you would like to register to attend as an AKE guest for free please complete your details here.